 District Heights, MD – A team of police officers who were serving a search warrant at the wrong house encountered an armed father who was trying to protect his daughter from what he believed were intruders.

-During a news conference on the incident, George’s County Police Chief Hank Stawinski admitted that a nine-member special operations team went to the apartment when they served a search warrant around 10:30 p.m. on Wednesday.
+During a news conference on the incident, George’s County Police Chief Hank Stawinski admitted that a nine-member special operations team went to the apartment when they served a search warrant around 10:30 p.m.

 “A law-abiding, hard-working citizen and his daughter were home at the point where we began to execute that search warrant,” Stawinski said.

 The police chief claimed the warrant was originally granted because a “confidential informant” told officers that a drug dealer was living at the residence.
 “Our officers had worked to corroborate the information from that confidential informant, however, we did not draw the right conclusion,” he said.

 According to a report from NBC Washington, when the officers arrived at the home, they “announced” their presence, and then “used a device to open the door.”
 It is not clear whether they used a battering ram to break down the door, or if they threw flash-bang grenades inside the home to startle the residents.

 When the officers broke down the door, they encountered a man who was holding a shotgun.
 He fired a single shot, which Stawinski claimed hit two of the officers who were trying to break into the man’s home.
 However, when the man realized the intruders were police officers, he dropped his weapon and begged them not to shoot his daughter.

 “As that door now opens, he realizes that those are police officers.
 He immediately drops that weapon.
 He immediately goes to the window and starts communicating, ‘You’ve got the wrong address.
 Don’t shoot my daughter,'” Stawinski said.

 While one of the officers returned fire, no one was hit, and the officers who were shot by the homeowner are in stable condition—which is a miraculous ending to what could have been a tragic scene.